fibo/fibo.github.io/_posts/2014-12-23-the-camel-replicates.md

 In this article *host.customer.com* is that kind of host, and of course it is needed a *myhost.example.org* that can connect to Internet or at least to a CPAN mirror.

-<div class="alert alert-info">If you want a full featured tool, consider using <a href="https://metacpan.org/pod/Pinto">Pinto</a> or <a href="https://metacpan.org/pod/Carton">Carton</a>: this article describes just a very simple trick I found to deal with this network limitation.</div>
+<div class="alert info">If you want a full featured tool, consider using <a href="https://metacpan.org/pod/Pinto">Pinto</a> or <a href="https://metacpan.org/pod/Carton">Carton</a>: this article describes just a very simple trick I found to deal with this network limitation.</div>

 ## Requirements